-Rather than observing both effects, we only observe a significant improvement in buyer ratings, which we interpret as a factual improvement of seller behavior; and do not observe any increase in the exit rate of poorly rated sellers-yet a particularly strong increase in their ratings after the May 2008 change.
+Rather than observing both effects, we only observe in our results a significant improvement in buyer ratings, which we interpret as a factual improvement of seller behavior; and do not observe any increase in the exit rate of poorly rated sellers-yet a particularly strong increase in their ratings after the May 2008 change.
 Why does the poorly performing sellers' reaction to the May 2008 change appear to be so asymmetric, against exit, and for improved performance in place?
-Along the lines of our toy model, the share of high opportunity cost sellers appears to be small, so improving on the performance-as reflected in buyer evaluations-is still profitable for sellers in the long run, even if nature selects a low quality/low price item for them.
+We attribute this to the fact that improving on the performance-as reflected in the buyers' evaluations-tends to be less costly for sellers, relative to exiting from the market.
 Clearly, giving up on shirking, by correctly describing and selling a low quality good at low price, involves the opportunity cost of foregoing a possibly large rent of selling that good at a high price.
 Yet that rent must be held against the depletion of the reputation record.
+By contrast, describing the item accurately involves a very small cost, as does the effort involved in careful and speedy delivery, with all of this contributing to the rent that can be obtained later from improved reputation.